-The Käthe Zingg-Schwichtenberg Fund of the SAMS has been supporting research projects in biomedical ethics since 2006.
-The annual calls for proposals are either thematically open and primarily addressed to junior researchers or restricted to a specific topic.
+With resources from the Käthe Zingg-Schwichtenberg Fund, the SAMS has supported research projects in biomedical ethics – namely clinical and public health ethics – since 2006.
+The annual call for proposals is either thematically open and primarily addressed to young researchers, or focused on a specific topic.

-2019 call for proposals: Seed Grants for Junior Researchers
+2023 call for proposals: Seed Grants for junior researchers

-The 2019 call is thematically open and intended for junior researchers wishing to develop an original, independent research project in biomedical ethics.
-KZS Seed Grants are meant to allow grantees to explore novel research ideas, to realize a small, independent pilot project and/or to prepare their own project proposal to be submitted to a larger funding agency.
-The objective of the call is to support junior researchers to establish a record of independent research and facilitate the transition to the next step of their academic career.
+The 2023 call was thematically open and intended for junior researchers in biomedical ethics.
+KZS Seed Grants allow grantees to explore an innovative research idea, to realize a small, independent pilot project and/or to prepare their own project proposal to be submitted to a larger funding agency.
+The objective of KZS Seed Grants is to support junior researchers in obtaining independent research experience, thus facilitating the next step of their academic career.

-For 2019, a total of CHF 250'000.– is available.
-Up to CHF 50’000.– can be awarded per Seed Grant for a maximum period of 12 months.
-Applicants cannot apply for more than one grant at a time.
+For the 2023 KZS call, a total of CHF 250'000 was available.
+Per Seed Grant, up to CHF 80’000 could be awarded for a maximum period of 18 months.
+Applicants could not apply for more than one grant at a time.

 The grant money can be used to finance the costs of a small, independent pilot project or to generate preliminary data for a research proposal to be submitted to a larger funding agency.
 It can also cover a portion of the applicant’s salary during the grant period.

-The research project itself must be in the planning stage; funding will not be provided for ongoing projects.
+Projects must be in the planning stage; funding is not provided for ongoing projects.

 Applications meeting the formal requirements were evaluated in a two-step procedure by the KZS Committee of the SAMS: Written applications were first evaluated based on the evaluation criteria defined in the KZS Fund Regulations, the specifications of the call 2023, and the expected added value of the grant for the candidate’s next career step.
 Selected applicants were then invited to present their project proposal during an interview with the KZS Committee.